 Houston Helicopter Accident Attorneys

-Helicopters are used in a number of areas for travel including the military, private transportation, news industry, air ambulance, and offshore transportation, among others.
-The U.S. alone runs one half of the global helicopter fleet, and we are experiencing accidents at a far too alarming of a rate.
-In fact, data compiled by the National Transportation Safety Board (NTSB) and Federal Aviation Administration (FAA) showed that there were more than 140 civil helicopter accidents in 2008, with nearly 30 of them proving to be fatal.
-This led to an accident rate of 3.67 per 100,000 flying hours and 1.22 per 100,000 departures.
-The figures for 2019 showed that the accident rate (1.02 per 100,000 hours) has not much improved.
+Helicopters are used in a number of capacities: military, private transportation, news industry, air ambulance, and offshore transportation.
+The United States alone runs one half of the global helicopter fleet, and we are experiencing accidents at an alarming rate.
+According to data compiled by the National Transportation Safety Board (NTSB) and Federal Aviation Administration (FAA), there were 94 civil helicopter accidents in 2020, with 19 of them causing 35 fatalities.
 Unfortunately, these accidents almost always lead to severe, life-threatening injuries.

-International statistics show that over 35% of the helicopter accidents occur in this country alone.
-For every 100,000 miles traveled in flight, a helicopter has a 40% greatly likelihood of an accident than your average aircraft used for passengers and cargo.
-As accidents are continually on the rise, researchers note that in order to improve the safety on the fleet is to be more aware of what is taking place in the cockpits of the helicopters.
+International statistics show that over 35% of the helicopter accidents occur in the United States.
+For every 100,000 miles traveled in flight, a helicopter has a 40% higher likelihood of an accident than other aircraft.
+As helicopter accidents continue to occur, researchers note that in order to improve the safety on the fleet, we must be more aware of what is taking place in the cockpits.
 The ability of the pilot to control the helicopter determines the safety, or lack thereof, of the occupants on board.
 When poor judgment is present, lives are placed at risk.